 Provides individualized instruction which includes rules of spelling and exceptions to the rules, as well as practice in pronunciation, writing of sentences and development of a personal spelling list.
 Spelling rules include use of final e, apostrophes and ie/ei.

-Prerequisite: Score 27 or above on in-class placement test or consent of instructor.
-F, W, Sp, Su
+Prerequisite: Determined by in-class placement test or consent of instructor.
+F, W, Sp,

-SSP015A,B,C Vocabulary Building 1 class hr/wk.
-1 cr each
+SSP015A,B,C Vocabulary Building 1 class hr/wk, 1 cr each

 Focuses on improving vocabulary by learning strategies for remembering new words.
 Determine the meanings of new words by using context clues, word parts (prefix, suffix, root) and word history.
 Relates these strategies to the terminology in college textbooks.

-Prerequisite: College placement score at or above RD090 or consent of instructor.
+Prerequisite: Determined by in-class placement test or consent of instructor.
 F, W, Sp, Su